BenjaminMummery/pre-commit-hooks/README.md

 ### 5.2 Uniqueness

 The `-u` or `--unique` flag causes the hook to check the sorted lines for uniqueness.
 Duplicate entries within the same section will be removed automatically; lines that are duplicated between sections will be left in place and a warning raised to the user.
 This latter behaviour is due to us not knowing which section the line should belong to.

+## 6. Development

+### 6.1 Testing

+#### 6.1.1 Testing scheme

+Tests are organised in three levels:
+1. Unit: tests for individual methods.
+All other methods should be mocked.
+2. Integration: tests for combinations of methods.
+3. System: end-to-end tests.
+Uses the `pre-commit try_repo` facility.

+We aim for 100% test coverage for each of these levels.
+Obviously actually reaching that is practically impossible, but we can dream!

+#### 6.1.2 Running Tests

+The provided `Makefile` defines commands for running various combinations of tests:

+- General Purpose:
+    - test: run all tests that aren't marked as slow.
+    - test_all: run all tests and show coverage.
+    - clean: remove the test venv and all temporary files.
+- Testing by Level: run all tests of the specified level and show coverage (fail fast).
+    - test_unit
+    - test_integration
+    - test_system
+- Testing by hook: run all tests for the specified hook and show coverage (fail fast).
+    - test_add_copyright
+    - test_add_issue
+    - test_sort_file_contents
+- Testing shared resources (fail fast):
+    - test_shared: run all tests for utilities on which multiple hooks rely and show coverage (fail fast).